SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-list-instance.md

 Summary
 -------

 The approach you take to create list instances is different in the new SharePoint Add-in model than it was with Full Trust Code.
 In a typical Full Trust Code (FTC) / Farm Solution scenario, list instances were created with declarative code and deployed via SharePoint Solutions.

 In a SharePoint Add-in model scenario, the remote provisioning pattern is used to create list instances.

-High Level Guidelines
+High-level guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines to create list instances.
+As a rule of a thumb, we would like to provide the following high-level guidelines to create list instances.

 - Use the remote provisioning pattern to create list instances.
 - Do not use declarative code (elements.xml) to create list instances.

-**Getting Started**
+**Getting started**

-The following O365 PnP Code Sample and video demonstrates how to create a SharePoint Add-in that provides a user interface that allows end users to create new document libraries.
+The following O365 PnP code sample and video demonstrates how to create a SharePoint Add-in that provides a user interface that allows end users to create new document libraries.
 It also demonstrates how to create a document library with specific configurations that collectively represent a template.
-In this sample you will find the code which creates a list instance.
+In this sample you will find the code that creates a list instance.

 - [ECM.DocumentLibraries (O365 PnP Code Sample)](https://github.com/OfficeDev/PnP/tree/master/Scenarios/ECM.DocumentLibraries)